How to File Taxes as a College Student

 Traditionally, parents claimed their children as dependents because it granted them additional tax exemptions.

-For tax year 2018, the dependent exemption at one point was expected to be $4,150.
-However, the tax laws changed for 2018, and there is no longer a dependent exemption.
+For tax year 2022, the dependent exemption at one point was expected to be $4,400.

 Your parents are still likely to claim you as a dependent if they can, as they may still be entitled to other benefits, such as the earned income tax credit.